-Habitat Program staff will brief the Commission on proposed amendments to the Hydraulic Code Rules for suction dredging in preparation for a public hearing on those proposed changes.
+Habitat Program staff will brief the Commission on comments received, changes to its proposal, administrative determinations, and adoption alternatives for amendments to the Hydraulic Code Rules for suction dredging.

 In April 2018, the Commission directed staff to remove motorized and nonmotorized suction dredging as authorized equipment under the Gold and Fish pamphlet and require standard written Hydraulic Project Approval (HPA) permits for all suction dredge mineral prospecting.
-WDFW proposes to amend WAC sections 220-660-030 Definitions and 220-660-300 Mineral Prospecting and add a new section WAC 220-660-305 Suction Dredging in order to implement this change.
+WDFW proposes to amend WAC sections 220- 660-030 Definitions and 220-660-300 Mineral Prospecting and add a new section WAC 220-660-305 Suction Dredging in order to implement this change.
+A public hearing on proposed rule changes was held April 5 by the Commission in Olympia.